zhangmin4215/PoseNorm_Fewshot/README.md

 |transfer |34.596(33.42)        |  48.148(46.47) |

-I only finished dataset CUB on model proto, and the others are similar.
+I only finished dataset CUB on model proto/dynamic/transfer, and the others are similar.